 South London is a bit of a transportation desert.
-While a spider web of commuter rail lines weave through the communities south of the River Thames, the London Underground doesn’t goes that far south, with the bulk of the system north of the river.
+While a spider web of commuter rail lines weaves through the communities south of the River Thames, the London Underground doesn’t go that far south, with the bulk of the system north of the river.

 However, there are plans for new lines in the coming decade that could signal the revitalization of communities in the south of the city, and increase in property values too.

 Where the Elizabeth Line (formerly Crossrail) will relieve congestion through central London, by connecting the east and west, work is progressing on the next major transportation project through the city.
 Crossrail 2 is envisioned to connect the southwest and northeast commuter towns via central London and three of the biggest stations in the city (Clapham Junction, Victoria, and Euston).